-Credit earned on education abroad programs is processed through Michigan State University so it can be added to your MSU student record.
+During your time abroad, you will be enrolled in “placeholder credits” to keep your status at Michigan State University current.
+When your program ends, these credits will be changed and processed in accordance with your Course Approval Form and host institution transcript and added to your MSU student record.
 In order for this to happen, you must not have any holds on your account at the host institution, MSU must have your transcript from the host institution, and all the courses you took abroad must be pre-approved.

 This process involves several offices and takes time.

-Questions about the transcript processing for education abroad programs can be sent to eacredit(at)msu.edu.
+Questions about the transcript processing for education abroad programs can be sent to .

 The host institution is the university or affiliated partner that you attended during your time abroad.